rax-register/rax-register.github.io/_posts/2020-07-10-htb-nibbles.md

 ![](/images/nibbles/3. website.png)

-View page source because this is rather bland:
+View page source because this is not much to work with (Use the source, Luke!):

 ![](/images/nibbles/3. website_source.png)

-Okay, here we have a comment in the code...let's check out http://10.10.10.75/nibbleblog/
+Here we have a comment in the code pointing us towards /nibbleblog/ so let's check out http://10.10.10.75/nibbleblog/

 ![](/images/nibbles/4. nibbleblog.png)

-Okay we have some sort of an application here.
+We have some sort of an application here.
 It looks like a blog (based on the name, and features).
 In the lower right we see “Powered by Nibbleblog” so let's searchsploit for that:

     searchsploit nibbleblog

 ![](/images/nibbles/5. searchsploit.png)

 There is a remote Arbitrary File Upload for Nibbleblog 4.0.3, and a Metasploit module for it.
 Let's load the module and see what else we can learn:

     msfconsole